 Overview of popular A/B testing tools

-These tools have streamlined the A/B testing process, thereby enabling businesses of all sizes to perform effective A/B testing and make data-driven decisions.
+These tools have streamlined the A/B testing process, thereby enabling businesses of all sizes to perform effective A/B testing and take data-driven decisions.

 Choosing the right A/B testing tool for your needs